chasmack/hummaps/README.md

 To search for quarter-sections: `sw/4 s15, nw/4 s22 t6n r5e`

+Spanning a township line: `n/2 ne/4 s5 t6n r1e + s/2 se/4 S32 t7n r1e`

+The smallest searchable subsection is 40 acres (quarter-quarter section).

-When a subsection is included in a search term the original Hollins section records are not included in the results for that term.
-One strategy is to start with a narrow search and subsequently broaden the search while excluding previious results.
+When a subsection is included in a search term the original Hollins records for that section are not included in the results.
+One strategy is to start with a narrow search and subsequently broaden the search while excluding previous results.

 The narrow search: `sw/4 s15, nw/4 s22 t6n r5e`